ghbcode/website/3d_Printing.md

 * added supports for better routing of the cables
 * printed a couple of useful tool holders and adjustment tools
 * made a few updates to the firmware as per this [Marlin page](https://github.com/arunoda/marlin)
+  * for the commands to move the extruder to the left front, right rear, etc., changed the timing when the screen goes back to the main menu.
+Previously it was too fast like 5 seconds, so I changed it to 30.